Arab lobby in the United States: Lobbying by Arab states

-Many of the players in the Arab lobby are paid directly by Arab governments.
-The New York Times describes them as an "elite band of former members of Congress, former diplomats and power brokers who have helped Middle Eastern nations navigate diplomatic waters here on delicate issues like arms deals, terrorism, oil and trade restrictions."
+Some groups that are considered part of the Arab lobby are paid directly by the governments of Arab countries.
+The New York Times described them as an "elite band of former members of Congress, former diplomats and power brokers who have helped Middle Eastern nations navigate diplomatic waters here on delicate issues like arms deals, terrorism, oil and trade restrictions."
 Powerful lobbyists working on behalf of the Arab lobby include Bob Livingston, Tony Podesta, and Toby Moffett.
 Arab governments have paid "tens of millions of dollars" to "top" lobbying firms that work to influence the American government.
 This includes the Saudi Arabia lobby, Egypt lobby and the Libya lobby.

 In the wake of 9/11, Saudi Arabia hired the lobbying firms Patton Boggs and Qorvis, paying $14 million a year.

 Lobby fees paid by Arab governments to individual firms "commonly" reach levels of $50,000 and above.
 In 2009 alone, the United Arab Emirates spent $5.3 million, as the Emirates were seeking nuclear technology.
 In 2009 Morocco spent $3 million and Algeria spent $600,000 on Washington, D.C. lobbyists.
 According to Howard Marlowe, president of the American League of Lobbyists, "These kinds of regimes have a lot of money at their disposal, and that'’s a great attraction."

 According to ProPublica, 4 of the top 10 governments lobbying in Washington are Arab, in terms of spending.
 The United Arab Emirates places first, having spent $10,914,002 in 2007 and 2008.
 Iraq, Morocco and Saudi Arabia also each spent over $3 million, and the non-Arab, Middle Eastern nation of Turkey also spent over $3 million.

 In June 2017, Qatar began a "massive lobbying campaign" in the U.S. after President Donald Trump sided with Saudi Arabia, the United Arab Emirates, and other Arab countries in imposing a blockade against Qatar.
 Through August 2018, "Qatar has hired 35 US lobbying firms and paid them a total of at least $19.5 million."
 According to disclosure filings:The lobbyists contacted hundreds of members of the US Congress and dozens of journalists and Trump administration officials while spending millions of dollars on advertising that promotes Qatar as a US ally.
 Lobbyists hired by Qatar included: